 - apple cider vinegar (How to Make Raw Apple Cider Vinegar at Home)

 - one jar

 Fill the garlic jar with apple cider vinegar and keep it wherever you want (room temperature) for 4 weeks.
-After this period strain off the apple cider vinegar and place ½ of the liquid in a sauce pan and add half a jar of honey.
+After this period strain off the apple cider vinegar and place ½ of the liquid in a saucepan and add half a jar of honey.
 Warm stirring until the honey and the vinegar mix together.
 Pour this back over the garlic and place the jar in a cool dark place for another 4 weeks.
-After that you can use the garlic to cook food, as a side dish or just eat it like that because it’s very tasty.
-Keep in mind that this medicinal pickled garlic would last for almost an year.
+After that, you can use the garlic to cook food, as a side dish or just eat it like that because it’s very tasty.
+Keep in mind that this medicinal pickled garlic would last for almost a year.